The Globus Genesy 1500 — one device for hundreds of complaints.

 Price includes: device, 4 cables, 2 cables for microcurrent treatment, 4 pcs 50x50mm and 4 pcs 50x90mm TENS electrodes, battery charger, carrying bag

-A selective stimulation device specialized for treating peripheral paralysis (e.g. peroneus or Bell's facial nerve).
-Optimized for treating muscles that have lost their motor nerve, i.e., denervated muscles.
+A selective stimulation device specialized for treating peripheral paralysis (e.g. peroneal or Bell's facial nerve palsy).
+Optimized for muscles that have lost their motor nerve (denervated muscles).
 Provides both conventional and EMG-triggered stimulation.

 Peripheral paralysis occurs as a result of injury or dysfunction of the nerve fibers leading to the muscles.
 It can be temporary, partial, or complete, which significantly influences the recovery time.